It’s important to consider small businesses for your shopping expenses. We’re not ashamed to say it: small businesses need love too!

 Found a barber shop you love?
 A yoga instructor that really connected with you?
 Every small business owner makes it a point to provide personalized service to their customers, and they deserve to be recognized for it.
 Post a positive review of your experience, or even a photo and tag them.
 This will help your community engage with the small business.
 Nothing’s better than word of mouth to help a small business succeed!

 Buy gift cards and coupons

 Buying gift cards and coupons is another surefire way to help a small business maintain a steady flow of business all year.
-Sure, you pay now, but the service or product you buy will be provided throughout the year and without the stress of the holiday season, there’s a higher chance that a one-time coupon will turn into a lifetime customer.
+Sure, you pay now, but the service or product you buy will be provided throughout the year, and that one-time coupon you gave could turn into a lifetime customer.

 How can you find small businesses to support?

 As stated earlier, word of mouth is one of the best ways to find a small business to support.
 Got an idea for a product or service you’re looking for?
 Ask friends and family if they have any suggestions before going straight to the name brands.
 Go online, read reviews and find other people’s recommendations for where to source what you need.